Should you give Kevin Mitnick your name?

 If you’ve ever received an email from a friend, in which she asks you to wire money to her in the Philippines because her luggage and wallet have been stolen (and yet you know she’s safe and sound down the street), you’ve known someone whose email account has been compromised.
 Have you ever seen fraudulent activity on your credit card?
 Have you ever filed a tax return only to be told a tax return for that social security number has already been filed?

-Chances are, you’ve encountered at least one of these situations.
-It’s easy to fall victim to phishing or have credit cards compromised.
-But how easy is it for the hacker to do his deed?
-Quite easy, actually.
+Chances are, you’ve encountered at least one of these situations in the past few years.
+It’s easy nowadays to fall victim to phishing or have credit cards compromised.
+But just how easy do you think it is for a hacker to do his deed?

 Kevin Mitnick’s Public Hack

-At a BBVA luncheon two weeks ago, Stanton, V-Rooms’ CEO, volunteered for a live demonstration with Kevin Mitnick, the world’s most renowned hacker.
-Kevin asked Stanton to join him onstage and, after a quick introduction, searched for Stanton’s first and last name in an online database, which charged just a dollar per search.
+At a BBVA luncheon a company CEO volunteered for a live demonstration with Kevin Mitnick, the world’s most renowned hacker.
+Kevin asked the volunteer to join him onstage and, after a quick introduction, searched for the volunteer’s first and last name in an online database, which charged just a dollar per search.
 There were a few results.

 So Now What?

-Rather than clap for the feat accomplished so quickly and deftly, the audience stared wide-eyed at Kevin, Stanton, and the projection screens, as if struck paralyzed and dumb.
+Rather than clap for the feat accomplished so quickly and deftly, the audience stared wide-eyed at Kevin, the volunteer CEO, and the projection screens, as if struck paralyzed and dumb.
 The fear in the room was palpable.

-The fact is, no one is impervious and no entity is impregnable to those wanting access.
-However, the more difficult it is to gain entry, the more likely the intruder will give up and seek an easier target.
-So why not raise the barrier to entry?
+The fact is, no one is impervious and no entity is entirely impregnable to those wanting access.
+However, the more difficult it is to gain entry, the more likely the intruder will give up and seek an easier target, right?
+So doesn’t it make sense to raise the barrier to entry?

 Every small security measure you take fortifies your defenses.
 As Kevin Mitnick chronicles throughout his book, Ghost in the Wires (2011), physical means are often used to access digital and cyber information.
 He regularly dumpster dove for sensitive information that had been tossed out instead of disposed of properly.
 Quick takeaway: shred your documents.
-In his former life, Kevin also illegally accessed others’ email accounts for login credentials and passwords.
-Another quick takeaway: store sensitive information in a secure place like a virtual data room.
+In his former life, Kevin also illegally accessed others’ email accounts for login credentials, passwords and business sensitive documents.
+Another quick takeaway: store sensitive documents in a secure place like a virtual data room.